JIT compilation and caching

 We can see how the runtime has again drastically decreased thanks to the fact that the code for the evaluation of the continuous output had already been compiled earlier.

-Functions to query and interact with the cache are available as static methods of the llvm_state class.
+Several static methods are available in the llvm_state class to query and interact with the in-memory cache.
 For instance, we can fetch the current cache size:

 By default, the maximum cache size is set to 2GB: